Bragar Eagel & Squire, P.C. Reminds Investors That Class Action Lawsuits Have Been Filed Against Alphabet, United Natural Foods, Tupperware, and Dish and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, April 02, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Alphabet Inc. (NASDAQ: GOOG, GOOGL), United Natural Foods, Inc. (NYSE: UNFI), Tupperware Brands Corporation (NYSE: TUP), and DISH Network Corporation (NYSE: DISH).
+NEW YORK, April 02, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Alphabet Inc. GOOG GOOGL))), United Natural Foods, Inc. UNFI, Tupperware Brands Corporation TUP, and DISH Network Corporation DISH.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: February 4, 2020 and January 23, 2023